Lap the lough is an annual cycle event around lough neagh, the largest lake in Ireland and Britain.

 lots to do on the morning so it's an early start – your average speed will determine how early you start.

 It takes around 20 minutes to get signed-on at the registration area.
-You'll receive your event pack (wristband & event numbers etc), remind yourself of the safety instructions and then make your way to the exit where you can depart at the appointed time.
+You'll receive your event pack (wristband & event numbers etc), remind yourself of the safety instructions and then make your way to the Square where you can depart at the appointed time.

 If you're new to all this then you'll become more aware of your average as your training and distance progresses.
 Using a GPS app like Strava or a cheap bike computer will give you a more accurate idea.